-We will be planting on the lower slopes of the valley near Duncan Park.
+We will be working on the lower slopes of the valley near Duncan Park.
 Access is via a neighbour’s property on Avoca Valley Road.
 The site is mainly grass with some gorse.
 The slope is reasonably steep and the ground uneven.
 You will need to walk about 5-10 minutes to the planting site from the road edge.
-Please bring a spade if you have one.
+Gardening gloves are recommended.
+Please bring pruning shears if you have them.

 Once you have registered, you will be sent detailed instructions on where to go, what to bring, and health and safety information.
-Children are very welcome to attend this event, but please be aware the ground is hard and the terrain is steep and uneven.
+This event will go ahead in Level 2 with additional safety precautions, including masks for briefings and physical distancing.
+Children are very welcome to attend this event but please be aware the terrain is steep and uneven.

 If you have any queries please contact Marie Gray on: